sylvainSUPINTERNET/opcua-certificate-generator/README.md

    Note : IP should be such as zalv0003.inetpsa.com ( will fill in URI as URI:URN:zalv0003.inetpsa.com )

- 4) Should have at the end, a certificate .der and the .pem private key generated
+ 4) Should have at the end, a certificate .der and the .pem private key generated.

+ **Please using .pem instead of .der ( public.pem not public.der, .der is not supported by OPCUA nodejs SDK )**

 ````